Are you looking for test card numbers?

 • Tipping in regions and industries where it is customary that the guest adds a tip on the receipt after they have presented their card.

-By default, Adyen handles all card payment requests as final authorisations.
+By default, Adyen handles all card payment requests as final authorizations.
+To set an authorization type, you can either:

 Asynchronous or synchronous adjustment

-There are two ways to implement pre-authorisation:
+There are two ways to implement pre-authorization:

-Before you configure and use pre-authorisation:
+Before you configure and use pre-authorization:

 If you are using cloud-based communications, you can use the existing API key that you use for Terminal API requests.